paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-079-information-security-education-assistance-program.md

 (3) Persons described in [section 4215(a)(1)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section4215/a/1/B&num=0&edition=prelim).

-(4) Individuals who received or are pursuing degrees at institutions designated by the National Security Agency as Centers of Academic Excellence in Information Assurance Education.
+(4) Individuals who received or are pursuing degrees at institutions designated by the National Security Agency as Centers of Academic Excellence in Cyber Education.

 (5) Citizens of the United States.

+### Statutory Notes

+#### Amendments
+2017—Par.
+(4).
+Pub.
+L. 115–91 substituted “Cyber” for “Information Assurance”.

 <a id="section-7905"></a>